billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

 (gdb)
 ```

 That works!
-It does become a bit arduous though, since we hit this watchpoint multiple times.
-Also, if we had a larger codebase, eg a large test suite, doing this interactively would be time consuming.
+Doing this interactively does get a bit arduous though.
+We hit this watchpoint multiple times for our single http request.
+If we were looking at a larger codebase, eg a large test suite, doing this interactively would be time consuming.
 Luckily, `gdb` is scriptable.
 I've included a `gdb` script in `gdb_cmd`:

 ```
 set pagination off